The Art of the Landscape

 See "Green and Orange Spirals" pictured and available to view at Zimmer Stewart Gallery now.

-During October and November at Zimmer Stewart Gallery we are exhibiting landscape paintings by two established living artist, who in their own way are exemplars in contemporary landscape painting.
+Zimmer Stewart Gallery regularly exhibit landscape paintings by a range of emerging as well as established living artist, who in their own way are exemplars in contemporary landscape painting.

 See "Huts at the Witterings", 2015 by Katharine Le Hardy